-While this reorganization and clarification of the false start rule currently appears only in the USATF rule book, starters at all levels of competition are strongly urged to become familiar with and use the interpretations presented here in order to promote consistency in application of the false start rule across all levels of our sport.
+Starters at all levels of competition are strongly urged to become familiar with and use the interpretations presented here in order to promote consistency in application of the false start rule across all levels of our sport.
+(For more detailed discussion of this and other related issues, see Appendix C 'The Philosophy of Making Non-Routine Decisions at the Starting Line'.)